-Function caching is a technique used to improve program efficiency by storing the result of a function for specific inputs.
+Function caching is a technique used to improve the efficiency of programs by storing the result of a function for specific inputs.

-When the function is called again with the same inputs, the stored result is returned immediately, avoiding redundant calculations.
+When the function is called again with the same inputs, the stored result is returned immediately, avoiding redundant computation.

 Caching Implementation with functools.lru_cache